 Discussion

-Severity of Car accidents
+Severity of Car Accidents

 In this article, we use two indicators to represent the severity of accidents in different scenarios under different conditions.
-By comparing the average human damage per accident and the average fatalities per human damage, we could find evidence to support the initiatives of lowering the accident lethality from different aspects (Table 12).
+The calculation takes the number of fatalities and injuries into account, which provides more accurate estimation of accident severity and likelihood of death.
+By comparing the average human damage per accident and the average fatalities per human damage, we could find evidence to support the initiatives of lowering the accident lethality from different aspects (Table 13).

 Current statistics data provides strong evidence to some of the causal factors of fatal accidents.
 We find out that the leading factors that affect the lethality of accidents are road user protection and human behavior prior to accidents.
 These factors are directly related to how much and how energy is released during an accident.
 Based on this observation, we could draw some conclusion about how to lower the severity of accidents.

-Table 12 Proportion of various means of transportation for victims upon accident
+Table 13 Proportion of various means of transportation for victims upon accident